Online Certificate in Paralegal Studies OPARA200

 In this course you will learn real estate law in relation to how property is held and how it is transferred.
 Students learn the importance of the Offer to Purchase, its contents, how to read the offer and incorporate it into the Purchase and Sale Agreement.
 Other topics include pre-closing items--what they are, how to obtain them, how to review them, and the specific role each plays at the closing.
 All aspects of real estate closings are covered, including how to prepare deeds and other documents, title searches, title abstracts, certifications of title and title insurance, run downs, payoffs, and recording requirements.
 A focus of this course is the preparation of the HUD Settlement Statement where students calculate all the buyer's and seller's closing figures as well as the final distribution of proceeds from the sale, taking into account all charges, payoffs, and commissions.
 We will prepare for a hypothetical closing using conveyancing software.
 Other topics include categories of real property, ownership restrictions, legal descriptions of property, liens on property, due diligence, leases and environmental issues.
 In addition, you are encouraged to visit a Registry of Deeds.

-Business Law is designed to provide students with an introduction to the substantive area of business law, and the practical skills necessary to serve as a corporate paralegal.
-Students will learn about the legal formation and functioning of various business entities, including business corporations, partnerships and limited liability companies.
-Students also will receive a comprehensive introduction to Article 9 of the Uniform Commercial Code and the law of secured transactions.
-This will serve as a basis for instruction on practical tasks related to corporate housekeeping, due diligence reviews and closings.
-In-class assignments and homework will assist students to gain the requisite legal knowledge and practical skills necessary to assist attorneys with various commercial transactions.
+Business Law is designed to provide students with an introduction to the substantive area of corporate/business law, and the practical skills necessary to serve as a corporate paralegal.
+Students will learn about the legal formation and functioning of various business entities, including business corporations, partnerships, and limited liability companies and learn to distinguish the structure, liability, and taxation attributes of different business entities.
+Students will also receive a comprehensive introduction to corporate finance and securities regulation, an overview of Article 9 of the Uniform Commercial Code and highlights of intellectual property law.
+Detailed analysis of business law transactions will help students gain the requisite legal knowledge and practical skills necessary to assist attorneys with various corporate transactions.

 Students in the Litigation course will learn the most frequently employed civil discovery devices and some strategic aspects of discovery.
 This session begins with an overview of the litigation process from investigation to filing a lawsuit, Federal Rules of Civil Procedure (with related references to the Massachusetts Rules of Civil Procedure) and various common law and statutory privileges against disclosure, including marital privilege, the work product doctrine, and the attorney-client privilege.
 The course will place an emphasis on the use of interrogatories, requests for production of documents, depositions, and independent medical examinations.
 Students will also be given an overview of summary judgment and the role of experts in preparing a case for trial.
 Students will review the rules and then read and analyze case law interpreting discovery issues.
 Students will be given various discovery materials and a hypothetical fact pattern.
 They will then be asked to prepare responsive documents.
 The instructor will provide technical education as well as "practice pointers" and strategic aspects of the discovery process.